-It is true that '[b]y its very nature, and in order to influence effectively the moral convictions and daily behaviour of those who subscribe to it, religious belief must be voluntarily adopted and maintained79.
+It is true that 'by its very nature, and in order to influence effectively the moral convictions and daily behaviour of those who subscribe to it, religious belief must be voluntarily adopted and maintained' (An-Na'im, 1996, n.
+5 at 339).
 Change has to come from within for it to make a real difference, whether the change is being made by a person or an organisation.
 In order for women to be truly equal within a religion, those within that religion must therefore accept the concept of gender equality, with all of its resultant implications.
-Both An-Na'im80 and Coomsaramy81 are correct in insisting that change within a religion can only really occur through internal dialogue.
-At present however, although Council of Europe states have accepted that women and men are equal, those in positions of authority within religion are unwilling to initiate a process of dialogue and change towards gender equality.
-Religious authorities tend to be a self perpetuating male elite over which the religious community usually has little control.
-Currently they are resisting reform82; reform is not in their interest.
-An upheaval of gender hierarchy would shake the core of not only religious doctrinal symbolism of androcentric gender models 83 but also the power relations they support.
+Both An-Na'im (1991) and Coomaraswamy (2002, p.
+483) are correct in insisting that change within a religion can only really occur through internal dialogue.
+At present however, although Council of Europe states have accepted that women and men are equal, those in positions of authority within some religions still appear unwilling to initiate a process of dialogue and change towards gender equality.
+Religious authorities tend to be a selfperpetuating male elite over which the religious community usually has little control.
+Like any in power, they resist reform ifs it is not in their interest.
+An upheaval of gender hierarchy would shake the core of not only religious doctrinal symbolism of androcentric gender models (Børresen, 2004, n.
+63 at 552) but also the power relations they support.
 Seen in this light gender equality is a dangerous premise that would involve fundamental changes to the structure, composition and official views of most religions.
 This thereby threatens the position and power base of the current elite.
-It is therefore unsurprising that religions do not acknowledge the right of women to be a
+It is therefore unsurprising that religions do not acknowledge the right of women to be a part of their religion on an equal basis to men; those in positions of power are reliant on the subordination of women to retain that power.
+Internal change is unlikely to occur in these circumstances without outside state pressure and 'interference' or huge ructions from within the religion.
+Where those in power within a religion are reluctant to initiate change, states must step forward and play their part in encouraging and supporting those religions in this process of change towards gender equality.
+Religious institutions and leaders need to be encouraged to embrace their golden rule of 'doing unto others as you would have done unto yourself' and bringing into fruition the fundamental precept of equality that lies at the heart of each religion.
+As stated by Stephen Barton